mckennapsean/dissertation/content/04-example.md

 ![
-  A sample of qualitative codes pulled from three cognitive task analyses papers.
+  A sample of qualitative codes.
+  We generated these codes over a month of consuming three cognitive task analysis research papers, and iterated over the codes until the final version.
+  We established these codes based on a series of evidence, both quotes and paraphrases, from the source papers.
+Some example categories include the cyber security data, general design guidelines, phases, roles, responsibilities, tools, and workflows.
+As a result of this design method, our team pinpointed a series of user needs to consider for redesigning a cyber security tool.
 ](figures/methods/coding.pdf){#fig:coding width="100%"}

 <!-- For more details, please see the Appendix.
 Supplemental Materials.[^1]-->